St Peter’s Trust history

 There was no extra money for research, but with the support of individual donors and freely given time, huge advances were made.
 The group was unique in Britain and, indeed, there was no real equivalent elsewhere in the world.
 As a result, it attracted highly skilled specialists onto its staff and doctors came from all over the world to train.
 Similarly, the research and teaching programmes in the Institute expanded.

 The need to formalise fund raising for research led to the formation of the St Peter’s Trust in 1970.
 Over the years, research has become progressively more expensive.
-Major projects may cost hundreds or even millions of pounds.
+Major projects may cost thousands or even millions of pounds.
 Although £1.2 million was raised to found a professorial chair of nephrology in perpetuity, a Trust such as St Peter’s could not raise funds at this level year after year.
 The main objectives now are to fund ‘seed’ projects from the data of which bigger applications can be made; and to support the stipends and research of PhD students.

 The Shaftesbury Hospital